Skip to main content

 1. Purpose

-1.1 The Study Time for Support Staff Policy (the policy) sets out the arrangements by which support staff may apply for paid time release in order to undertake courses of study approved by the university.
+1.1 The Study Time for Support Staff Policy (the policy) sets out the arrangements for professional staff to apply for paid time release to undertake courses of study approved by the university.

 2. Scope

-2.1 This policy applies to support staff only and deals with the provision for staff to be released from their duties to undertake courses of study that are approved by the university and which lead to a recognised qualification.
+2.1 This policy applies to professional staff only and deals with the provision for staff to be released from their duties to undertake courses of study that are approved by the university and lead to a recognised qualification.

 2.2 Staff in the SSG are out of scope of this policy and should discuss study arrangements with their supervisor as part of the work planning and review process.